mungvt/demo-detal-ex/README.md

 ## Usage

-1. Update the `websocket_url` variable with the WebSocket URL for the Delta exchange.
+1. Setup env: `cp .env.example .env`
-2. Define the products to subscribe to in the `products` list.
+2. Update the `WEBSOCKET_URL` parameter with the WebSocket URL for the Delta exchange.
-3. Install dependencies: `pip3 install -r requirements.txt`
+3. Define the products to subscribe to in the `PRODUCTS` parameter.
-4. Setup env: `cp .env.example .env`
+4. Install dependencies: `pip3 install -r requirements.txt`
 5. Run the script `python3 app.py`.
 6. Click url link on console -> show a basic UI.
 7. Click **Subscribe** button to start tracking the order books.